strath-ace/smart-onto/TopicModelling_journal/README.md

 Start by running *set_up.py*.

 The training corpus (except the ESA CDF reports) will be made available summer 2021, after thesis submission.
-The trained models will be made available very soon.

 *LDA.py* is used to train unsupervised LDA models, while *LDA_semisupervised* is used to train semi-supervised models. \
 *JSDivergence.py* aggregates model based on the JS Divergence method, while *hyperopt_optimisation.py* yields the optimised weights to balance per-document topics distributions.\